jaehwi0823/jaehwi0823.github.io/_posts/2019-09-19-pandas_basic_02.md

 mydf.select_dtypes(['object']).loc[:, null_cols]
 ```

- - It is useful to group columns and align them.
+ - It is useful to group columns and align them

  ```python
  col_A = [col_A1, col_A2, col_A3]
  col_B = [col_B1, col_B2]